thapedict/wp-mathomo/readme.txt

 == Description ==

-A very modern feel, light weight and extendable block based starter theme.
+A very modern feel, light weight and extendible block based starter theme.
-Because of it's highly extenable nature, it can be used to create various types of websites from blog, business, portfolio or even e-commerce websites that are customizable in many different ways.
+Because of it's highly extendible nature, it can be used to create various types of websites from blog, business, portfolio or even e-commerce websites that are customizable in many different ways.

 = Theme Features =